JetBrains/kotless/README.md

   calls the function via annotations on kotlin functions.
 Permissions will be granted automatically.
 * Static resources - Kotless will deploy files annotated with `@StaticResource` to S3 and create specified HTTP routes for them.
+* Scheduled events - Kotless setups timers to execute `@Scheduled` jobs on schedule;
+* Terraform extensions - Kotless generated code can be extended by custom terraform code;
 * Serialization and deserialization - Kotless will automatically deserialize parameters from an HTTP request into function parameters and will serialize the result of the function as well.
 You can extend the number of supported types of parameters by creating top-level `object` implementing `ConversionService`.
 It will be automatically added to the list of supported conversions.

 Kotless is in active development, so we are working on extending this list with such features as:
+* Support of other clouds - Kotless is based on a cloud-agnostic schema, so we are working on support of other clouds
 * Versioned deployment - Kotless will be able to deploy several versions of the application and maintain one of them as active.
 * Implicit permissions granting - Kotless will be able to deduce permissions from AWS SDK function calls